yjy0625/neural-network-training/README.md

 ![Program Snapshot](Executable\ File/snapshot.png "Program Snapshot")

 ## Introduction
-A Mac software that visualizes BP Neural Network progress.
+A Mac software that visualizes BP Neural Network training progress.

 ## Features
 * Accept files as data input and trains a neural network to fit the data